Skip to Content

 1. Admission to the Certificate in Science and Technology requires that the candidate will meet the University admission requirements as specified.

-2. Candidates for the Certificate in Science and Technology shall follow a flexible programme of study, which shall comprise:
+2. Candidates for the Certificate in Science and Technology shall follow a flexible programme of study, which shall consist of courses totalling at least 60 credits at 100 level or above, including:

-(a) a selection of courses approved by Academic Board (or its delegate) selected from the Schedule to the Certificate;
+(a) at least 45 credits from courses selected from the Schedule to the Certificate;

 4. The Certificate in Science and Technology is awarded without endorsement.